jglovier/jglovier.github.io/_posts/2014-1-4-five-simple-goals-for-2014.md

 The thing about goals is they are only useful if you give life to them.
 In and of themselves they are meaningless and powerless, but to the extent that you use them to grow deeper in life they can be a powerful tool.

 The goals I've set aren't necessarily profound, and they aren't necessarily huge.
-They are intentionally simple, but they are also deeply important.
-It's not the size of your goals that matters, it's the implications those goals have on your life, and whether you actually pursue them or not.
+They're not exactly moving mountaints.
+They are intentionally simple, and they're pretty actionable.

-Here's to pressing forward every day, and to my old elementary school principal Wendell Bossart who used to say, "Every day, in every way, I'm getting better and better."
+After all, it's not the size of your goals that matters, it's the implications those goals have on your life, and whether you actually pursue them or not.